 “So, the chest plates are pretty difficult, why the hell do you need so many straps?”

 Trinity growled as she tugged and yanked, trying and failing, much to the chagrin of all in the room, to remove the pieces from her form.
 She had called it practice, but so far she had managed to get the leg and arm braces off, having refused to put the cod piece on at all.

 “It’s easy!
 Well, I guess not for you, we go through the motions of wearing it day in and day out, we get it on and off in our sleep!”

 Sinker’s comment earned him a head slap from Tracer who climbed off his own bed to assist the floundering female.
 She watched as his deft fingers flipped latches and tugged bands, releasing the plates to fall off one shoulder.
 Trinity smiled up at the trooper as his big hands helped ease the surprisingly heavy chest armor off her shoulders.
 The members of the Wolf Pack couldn’t place why they felt so comfortable around the woman, but none of them were going to complain.
 Commet wasn’t the most trusting of brothers, so when he had introduced Trin as a sister, the Pack knew she was something special.

 Trin grunted as the weight was lifted off her form, making her twist and turn to get the kinks out of her back.
 “Well brothers, I suggest you all catch some shut eye.
 Tomorrow the young ones are coming back from a camping trip and will be very eager to meet all of you.
 You have been warned.”
 And with that, she left, leaving the members of the Wolf Pack almost, worried?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, PenandInkDragonLadyWrite a Review